 In my opinion, that outcome is far from the best case scenario.

 The amount of cold calls sales reps are required to perform each day means that prospects are subjected to a stream of low-quality sales pitches.
 Pursuing quantity means that your cold calls are likely unoriginal and trite.

-By the time you call a prospect, they probably have heard a variation of your pitch before.
+By the time you call a prospect, they probably have heard a variation of your pitch before (so take the time to improve it).
 They develop an instinct to reject a cold call as soon as it starts.

 And when you tell prospects ‘thanks, sorry to bother you’ and hang up after the rejection, they believe that they were right.
 That you didn’t have anything else to say.
 That your pitch was just like every other pitch they have heard before.

 They think they were right to reject you.

 Cold calling rebuttal examples: when hanging up the phone is the worst course of action